andreanero/YoungGingerino/README.md

 # Faust
-package to run a visual and play a list of songs
+Package to run a visual and play a list of songs.
+Curb your enthusiasm.
+It is just a dream.